 Successful fitting requires collaboration between an experienced prosthetist with a comprehensive understanding of myoelectric fittings, a physiatrist, an occupational therapist, and the surgical team.

-Prior to TMR
+Prior to TMSKR

 The prosthetist and physician should evaluate a person’s residual limb length, nerve and muscle health, past experience using a myoelectric prosthesis, willingness and aptitude to learn new control techniques, and emotional health, among other factors.

 For recent amputees, fitting with a traditional myoelectric or body-powered prosthesis prior to TMSKR surgery may help them adjust to the weight and function of a prosthesis.
 After TMSKR surgery, these patients can then focus solely on the new control techniques.